Jazz Singer Cécile McLorin Salvant Doesn't Want To Sound 'Clean And Pretty'

 GROSS: But why in the world would you sing a song that - why don't you recite the lyric?

-MCLORIN SALVANT: (Singing) Hey, little girl, comb your hair, fix your makeup, soon he will open the door.
-Don't think because there's a ring on your finger, you needn't try anymore.
-For wives should always be lovers too, run to his arms the moment he comes home to you.
+MCLORIN SALVANT: (Singing) Hey, little girl, comb your hair, fix your makeup.
+Soon he will open the door.
+Don't think because there's a ring on your finger you needn't try anymore (laughter).
+For wives should always be lovers, too.
+Run to his arms the moment he comes home to you.
 I'm warning you.

 (LAUGHTER)